belovedpearl/Green_Space-PP1/README.md

  * On clicking the **Get Started** link, users will be provided a list of relevant service providers for easy contact.

- * A search menu that an provide a short way of navigating through the site.
+ * A search menu that provide a short way of navigating through the site.

  ---